Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 The actions are represented by the [IAction](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_IAction.htm) interface.
 Together with the [IActionProcessor](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_IActionProcessor.htm) interface, it implements the visitor pattern for processing actions.
 The idea is that in this way it is easy to add new action processors, e.g. for modifying the graphics in the Unity game.

-> [!TIP]
+{% include tip.html content="
-> For details about the individual actions, see the [game action](../../ProjectLCoreDocs/html/N_ProjectLCore_GameActions.htm) namespace.
+For details about the individual actions, see the [game action](../../ProjectLCoreDocs/html/N_ProjectLCore_GameActions.htm) namespace.
+" %}

 The validity of an action in the current game context can be checked using an [ActionVerifier](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_Verification_ActionVerifier.htm) and its `Verify` method.
 The verifier is constructed with regard to the current game context, meaning that it is given the current `GameInfo`, `PlayerInfo` of each player and `TurnInfo` of the current turn.
 The [Verify](../../ProjectLCoreDocs/html/M_ProjectLCore_GameActions_Verification_ActionVerifier_Verify.htm)(`action`) method returns a [VerificationResult](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_Verification_VerificationResult.htm), which can either be a success or a failure.

-> [!TIP]
+{% include tip.html content="
-> For more details about verification results see the [VerificationFailure](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_Verification_VerificationFailure.htm) abstract class and its derived classes, which can be found in the [action verification](../../ProjectLCoreDocs/html/N_ProjectLCore_GameActions_Verification.htm) namespace..
+For more details about verification results see the [VerificationFailure](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_Verification_VerificationFailure.htm) abstract class and its derived classes, which can be found in the [action verification](../../ProjectLCoreDocs/html/N_ProjectLCore_GameActions_Verification.htm) namespace..
 The derived classes contain the information about the reason why the action is invalid.
 This can be used by the AI player (and its programmer) to debug its decision making process.
+" %}

 After a successful verification, the action can be processed using the [GameActionProcessor](../../ProjectLCoreDocs/html/T_ProjectLCore_GameActions_GameActionProcessor.htm), which implements the `IActionProcessor` interface and modifies the `GameState` and `PlayerState` objects accordingly.

-> [!WARNING]
+{% include important.html content="
-> The `GameActionProcessor` doesn't check action validity, so it should only be called after a successful verification.
+The `GameActionProcessor` doesn't check action validity, so it should only be called after a successful verification.
 It is the responsibility of the caller to ensure that the action is valid.
+"%}

 A `GameActionProcessor` needs to be created for every player.

-> [!NOTE]
+{% include note.html content="
-> If an action processor should be universal (remember all player states), then it would need a way to identify the correct player from the given action.
-So either the action would need to contain the ID of the player, or the action processor would need to have a reference to some other object which could tell it who the current player is.
-Neither of these solutions are elegant in my opinion, so I chose to create a separate action processor for each player.
+ If an action processor should be universal (remember all player states), then it would need a way to identify the correct player from the given action.
+So either the action would need to contain the ID of the player, or the action processor would need to have a reference to some other object which could tell it who the current player is. <br/>Neither of these solutions are elegant in my opinion, so I chose to create a separate action processor for each player.
+"%}

 If a puzzle is finished by a `PlaceTetrominoAction`, the player needs to be rewarded.
 The `GameActionProcessor` will get a list of all possible rewards (usually only one) from the [RewardManager](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_RewardManager.htm) and if there is more then one, the player will be prompted to choose one.